Chrissy Teigen Will Rule Over ‘Chrissy’s Court’ With Mom Pepper As Bailiff

 — christine teigen (@chrissyteigen) May 23, 2019

 “When Cellino & Barnes broke up, I was devastated,” Teigen said.
 “I knew I had to take matters into my own hands.
 Here’s one jury duty you won’t want to miss.”

 Cellino & Barnes was a personal injury law firm who were known for their catchy television ads.

-Chrissy Teigen is the wife of EGOT winner and Voice coach John Legend and perhaps one of the most beloved celebrities on Twitter for her frank and sometimes skewed look at life.
+Chrissy Teigen is the wife of EGOT winner and The Voice coach John Legend, and perhaps one of the most beloved celebrities on Twitter for her frank and sometimes skewed look at life.

 She regularly posts to Twitter, her social media feed of choice, and comments on life, her family, marriage to Legend and celebrities.
-Teigen recently came under fire during The Voice finale which aired on May 21 for revealing the winner before the show had aired in all its time zones.
+Teigen recently came under fire during The Voice finale, which aired on May 21, for revealing the winner before the show had aired in all its time zones.

 Fox News reported that Teigen noted it was the happiest she had ever seen her husband, then revealing the name of the winner.